Multiscale modeling of OLED devices

 Detailed analysis of the data from the HDF5 file is best done from Python.
 See the manual section for details.

-The HDF5 file can directly be used as input for Simbeyond’s Bumblebee code.
-Please refer to Simbeyond’s documentation for details on how to use the simulated material in a device level kinetic Monte Carlo simulation.
-This concludes the multiscale OLED modeling tutorial.
+The HDF5 file can be used as input for Bumblebee simulations of OLED devices.
+Please refer to the Bumblebee documentation for details on the construction of virtual OLED stacks using the materials obtained by the OLED workflows.